moneroexamples/onion-monero-viewer/README.md

 make
 ```

-When compilation finishes executable `xmrblocks` should be created.
+When compilation finishes executable `xmrviewer` should be created.

 To run it:
 ```